shainarace/LinearAlgebra/bookdownproj.utf8.md

 You can think of **communalities** as multiple $R^2$ values for regression models predicting the variables of interest from the factors (the reduced number of factors that your model uses).
 The communality for a given variable can be interpreted as the proportion of variation in that variable explained by the chosen factors.

-Take for example the SAS output for factor analysis on the Iris dataset shown in Figure \ref{factorOUT}.
+Take for example the SAS output for factor analysis on the Iris dataset shown in Figure \@ref(fig:factorOUT).
 The factor model (which settles on only one single factor) explains 98% of the variability in _petal length_.
 In other words, if you were to use this factor in a simple linear regression model to predict petal length, the associated $R^2$ value should be 0.98.
 Indeed you can verify that this is true.
 The results indicate that this single factor model will do the best job explaining variability in _petal length, petal width, and sepal length_.

 (ref:factorOUT) SAS output for PROC FACTOR using Iris Dataset